Data is also available on the NHS Digital website.

 The United Kingdom National Bariatric Surgery Registry

 Publication of Surgeon-level data in the public domain for bariatric surgery in NHS England

-The NBSR Committee on behalf of the British Obesity and Metabolic Surgery Society presents the operative outcomes data for NHS patients having bariatric surgery for the three financial years 2014/15 to 2016/17 on http://nbsr.e-dendrite.com.
-We use the same definitions of major and minor surgery as for previous years.
-The main results are summarised in the table below from the data cut taken on closure of version 1 of the NBSR on 2nd July 2018, with the 2012/16 data copied from the 2015/16 Report.
+The NBSR Committee on behalf of the British Obesity and Metabolic Surgery Society presents the operative outcomes data for NHS patients having bariatric surgery for the three financial years 2015/16 to 2017/18 on http://nbsr.e-dendrite.com.
+The main results are summarised in the table below from the data cut taken on 1st April 2019, with the 2012/17 data copied from the 2016/17 Report.

 As before, all NHS data are included and there were no non-contributing hospitals.
 The total number of hospitals includes private hospitals where these were used to provide additional capacity for the NHS bariatric units.
-The data shown are those of surgeons who are or were practising within the NHS for the 3 years reported in this COP.
+The data shown are those of surgeons who are or were practising within the NHS for the 3 years reported in this Clinical Outcomes Publication (COP).

 ** The historic HES data volumes are slightly different from those recorded in the 2015/16 COP report due to adjustments made by the HSCIC.
 Case ascertainment is recorded as primary operations in NBSR/HES recorded data (%).

 ***The NBSR mortality data we report are in-hospital deaths and exclude patients who may be readmitted and die due to a complication of surgery within 30 days.
 The data are adjusted compared to previous reported, since entries on the registry have been changed/edited by contributing surgeons.

 **** Data suppressed as low numbers to prevent potential identification of individual patients.
 HES noted less than 5 deaths between 2016 and 2018.